Rafa-the-destroyer/Rafa-the-destroyer/README.md

 ### Hi there 👋

-My name is Rafael, I love to Program, trying to work on some apps, websites, games or things like this.
+My name is Rafael, and I love to Program!

 - 🔭 I’m currently working on my personal website, wich i'm currently designing.
 - 🌱 I’m currently learning Javascript, Economy and Cybersecurity.